imperial-genomics-facility/igf-pipeline-help/analyses_pipelines.md

 ---
-layout: analysis_template
+layout: analyses_template
-title: IGF help pages - Analysis pipelines
+title: IGF help pages - Analyses pipelines
 ---

-<h1>Data Analysis Pipelines</h1>
+<h1>Data Analyses Pipelines</h1>

 We now support running lots of community provided and vendor supplied pipelines for projects which are sequenced by us.